-1. Adobe Photoshop Fix (Now: Photoshop Express)
+1. Adobe Photoshop Express

 World-famous company Adobe redesigned many of the beloved Photoshop tools for mobile devices, including the ability to remove objects.

 Is anyone surprised that an Adobe program ended up on the list?
-The industry leader in imaging programs and applications, Adobe Photoshop has a long history of helping photographers get rid of whatever they desire in their shots.
+The industry leader in imaging programs and applications, Adobe has a long history of helping photographers get rid of whatever they desire in their shots.

 Depending on the complexity of your edit, you can use one of the above tools to remove an unwanted object.
 All of the tools are quite customizable, allowing you to adjust not only the size of the brush but also the hardness or softness of the brush’s edges.